Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Semiconductor tax credit

-The Oregon Legislature House Bill (HB) 2009 introduced a targeted Research and Development (R&D) tax credit specifically designed for semiconductor companies.
+The Oregon Legislature House Bill (HB) 2009 introduced a targeted Research and Development (R&D) tax credit for semiconductor companies.
 This credit aims to bolster innovation and technological advancements within this crucial sector by providing financial incentives for companies engaged in qualified research activities.
 The benefits for semiconductor businesses are substantial.

 House Bill 2009 sets a sunset date of January 1, 2029, for the semiconductor R&D tax credit.
 This targeted credit supports the semiconductor sector effectively and contributes to Oregon’s economic growth.
 The continued availability of this credit ensures that Oregon remains an attractive hub for semiconductor innovation and development.